 After giving this damaging sworn testimony—admitting that patrons are routinely over-served even though it in violation of the law, their training materials, and their own rules—the bar’s representative attempted to re-write his deposition and make significant changes to “undo” these critical admissions.
 Duffy and Yarborough argued that this was an improper use of the deposition process and asked the court to strike the witnesses’ after-the-fact changes, which contradicted his prior sworn testimony and were suspiciously written in carefully chosen legal terminology.

-After a lengthy and contentious hearing, the court agreed with Duffy and Yarborough, finding that the witness’ effort to unwind his answers and substitute more favorable ones was improper and would not be allowed.
+After a lengthy and contentious hearing, the court agreed with Duffy and Yarborough in this dram shop case, finding that the witness’ effort to unwind his answers and substitute more favorable ones was improper and would not be allowed.
 This was a significant victory, as it is now clear that the bar that over-served the drunk driver admitted to violating the law in South Carolina.

 Disclaimer: Every case is unique, and prior results do not guarantee future outcomes.